tobiasbriones/blog/mathswe/legal/cookie-consent/pr/data-minimization-and-consistency-in-cookie-consent---mathswe-legal-2024-04-09/index.md

   vocabulary consistency.

 - Defines the `ClientCookieConsent` to respond with more appropriate information to consume by the client.
-It prevents sending all the data back to the client which is unnecessary.
+It prevents sending all the data back to the client, which is unnecessary.

 ---